SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 * Upload the Chr1 of rice transcriptome (cDNA) to be used as reference  - `http://rice.plantbiology.msu.edu/pub/data/Eukaryotic_Projects/o_sativa/annotation_dbs/pseudomolecules/version_7.0/chr01.dir/Chr1.cdna`
 * Run the kallisto program by providing Chr1 as transcriptome reference and specifying correctly pairs of input fastq- `kallisto quant`
 * Convert kallisto outputs (collection of count files) into one single file taht can be used as input for EdgeR - `Kallisto2EdgeR`
-* Run the EdgeR program for differential analysis - `edger`
-* Create individual input files for DESeq for each sample.
-Run the DESeq2 program for differential analysis - `DESeq2`

 -----------------------

 <a name="practice-2"></a>
-### Practice 2 : Mapping against annotated genome reference with TopHat + differential expression analysis with Cuffdiff
+### Practice 2 : Mapping against annotated genome reference with TopHat + counting with HTSeq-count
 <table class="table-contact">
 <tr>
 <td>Practice2 will be performed with the TOGGLe workflow management system.</td>